syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Showing Unique Name on Pivot Button
+### Showing unique name on pivot button
-The [`showUniqueNameOnPivotButton`](../api/ejpivotclient#members:showuniquenameonpivotbutton) property  allows you to show unique name on pivot button for OLAP datasource.
+The [`showUniqueNameOnPivotButton`](../api/ejpivotclient#members:showuniquenameonpivotbutton) property  allows you to show a unique name on the pivot button for the OLAP datasource.

 {% highlight html %}